emsesp/EMS-ESP32/README.md

 | Thermostat        | 0x02             | Version                       | reads Version major/minor                |
 | Thermostat        | 0x91, 0x41, 0x0A | Status Message                | read monitor values                      |

-In `boiler.ino` you can make calls to automatically request these types in the function *regularUpdates()*.
+In `ems-esp.ino` you can make calls to automatically request these types in the function *regularUpdates()*.

-### Supported Thermostats
+### Which thermostats are supported?

 I am still working on adding more support to known thermostats.

-Currently known types and collected versions:

-Moduline 300          = Type 77   Version 03.03
-Moduline 400          = Type 78   Version 03.03
-Buderus RC35          = Type 86   Version 01.15
-Nefit Easy            = Type 202  Version 02.19
-Nefit Trendline HRC30 = Type 123  Version 06.01
-BC10                  = Type 123  Version 04.05

-#### RC20 (Moduline 300)

-Read and write of setpoint temperature and mode are supported.

-#### RC30 (Moduline 400)

-Read and write of setpoint temperature and mode are supported.

-Note I found type's 3F, 49, 53, 5D are identical.
-So are 4B, 55, 5F and mostly zero's.
-Types 40, 4A, 54 and 5E are also the same.

-#### RC35

-An RC35 thermostat can support up to 4 heating circuits each controlled with their own Monitor and Working Mode IDs.

-Fetching the thermostats setpoint temperature us by requesting 0x3E and looking at the 3rd byte in the data telegram (data[2]) and dividing by 2.

-The mode is on type 0x47 (or 0x3D) and the 8th byte (data[7]).
-0=off, 1=on, 2=auto

-This is roughly supported but not fully tested.

-#### TC100/TC200 (Nefit Easy)

-There is limited support for an Nefit Easy TC100/TC200 type thermostat.
-The current room temperature and setpoint temperature can be read.
-What I'm still figuring out is how to read the mode and set the temperature values without sending http post commands to their web server.
+Any contributions here are welcome.
+Please use to

+The know types are listed in `ems_devices.h`.
+Some special notes

+- RC20 and RC30 are fully supported
+- RC35 only supports the 1st heating circuit (HC1)
+- TC100/TC200/Easy has only support for reading the temperatures.
+There seems to be no way to set settngs using EMS bus messages.
+The device only listens to XMPP requests.

 ### Customizing The Code